danielsaidi/SwiftKit/README.md

 ## Demo App

-This project contains a demo app that shows all available system blur styles.
+This project contains a demo app that demonstrates most things from the library.
 To run the demo app, just open and run the `SwiftKit.xcodeproj` project.

 ## Installation